LeeBrotherston/tls-fingerprinting/README.md

 * **FingerprinTLS**: TLS session detection on the wire or PCAP and subsequent fingerprint detetion / creation.

-* **Fingerprintout**: Export to other formats such as Suricata/Snort rules, ANSI C Structs, "clean" output and xkeyscore (ok, it's regex)
+* **Fingerprintout**: Export to other formats such as Suricata/Snort rules, ANSI C Structs, "clean" output and xkeyscore (ok, it's regex).
+NOTE:  Because of a lack of flexibility in the suricata/snort rules language, this is currently less accurate than using FingerprinTLS to detect fingerprints and so may require tuning.

 * **fingerprints.json**: The fingerprint "database" itself.